 Lynda’s husband said he was impressed with the cancer center after he saw how doctors handled questions and concerns following one of Lynda’s procedures.
 The cancer center’s medical director, upon sensing Lynda and Jason had some concerns, scheduled Lynda an appointment with a facility in Scottsdale.

 “These were some of the top cancer doctors in Scottsdale, some of them even invented the procedures used in Yuma,” Jason explained.
 “When they met with us, they said, ‘What your doctors in Yuma are doing is exactly what we would be doing.
 What they are doing for you is perfect.’”

-Lynda returned to Yuma and the Cancer Center, where that last part of cancer was successfully treated with radiation, as had been originally planned.
+Lynda returned to Yuma and the cancer center, where that last part of her cancer was successfully treated with radiation, as had been originally planned.
 Once on the verge of reaching stage four with her breast cancer, Lynda is now in remission and feeling great.